 A portion of BBBS' revenue is derived from federal and state and local government contracts and grants, which are conditioned upon certain performance requirements and/or the incurrence of allowable qualifying expenses.
 Amounts received are recognized as revenue when BBBS has incurred expenditures in compliance with specific contract or grant provisions.
 Amounts received prior to incurring qualifying expenditures are reported as refundable advances in the statement of financial position.
-BBBS has been awarded cost reimbursable grants totaling approximately \$80,000 that have not been recognized at December 31, 2020 because qualifying expenditures have not yet been incurred.
-Government grants receivable are due within one year.
+BBBS has been awarded cost reimbursable grants of approximately \$203,311 that have not been recognized at December 31, 2021 because qualifying expenditures have not yet been incurred.

-2. Summary of Significant Accounting Policies - Continued
+2. Summary of Significant Accounting Policies - Continued Contribution Recognition - Continued

-Contribution Recognition - Continued - BBBS reports gifts of cash and other assets as restricted support if they are received with donor stipulations that limit the use of the donated assets.
+BBBS reports gifts of cash and other assets as restricted support if they are received with donor stipulations that limit the use of the donated assets.
 When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, net assets with donor restrictions are reclassified to net assets without donor restrictions and are reported in the statement of activities as net assets released from restrictions.